Helioviewer-Project/JHelioviewer-SWHV/extra/test/jpip/README.md

 up on normal exit.
 The live runner supports the bundled macOS and Linux x86-64 libraries.
 Only macOS arm64 has been exercised.
 No application settings or user cache are used.

 This is an initial suite.
-It does not cover movie scheduling, cancellation, GUI rendering, all HTTP framing errors, or cache replacement/eviction.
+It does not cover movie scheduling, reader lifecycle races, GUI rendering, all HTTP framing errors, or cache replacement/eviction.
 Parser field assertions use reflection to keep production methods private.
 Live decoding supplies only the coordinate conversion needed by the unfiltered decoder, so it does not validate metadata geometry.